A Survey on QoE-oriented Wireless Resources Scheduling: QoE-oriented Scheduling Algorithms

-The ``green'' networks is also a domain where QoE-based wireless resources management can have an important role.
-For instance, \citet{bib:distortion} proposed a framework to optimize the power allocation at the base station side, in order to provide a balance between energy efficiency and QoE for video streaming users, whereas \citet{bib:last_5} devised a power allocation optimization method regarding the QoE for multi-services.
+where $P_\text{total}$ represents the total power allocated to the users, $P_{\max}$ corresponds to the system maximum power, $\Psi_i(\cdot)$ denotes the mapping relationship between $p_{i,n}$ and a MOS value regarding the multimedia service chosen by the $i^\text{th}$ user, and $MOS_{i\_\min}$ represents the minimum acceptable MOS also concerning the multimedia service chosen by the $i^\text{th}$ user.
 In \citep{bib:renewable}, an ``energy-source'' based method for delivering multimedia content asynchronously is presented, which adjusts the consignment of delay-tolerant content according to the time intervals where the renewable energy is available, i.e., it tries to balance the service provider energy costs and the QoE (namely the delay) experienced by users.
 An approach to power-cycle base stations and to control the playback of video streams is presented in \citep{bib:power_bs}, where the goal is to reduce the overall energy consumed by the base stations while maintaining a high QoE for the users.
 A framework to reduce small cell energy consumption contingent on QoE restrictions has been proposed in \citep{bib:save_energy}, where an analytical investigation is performed regarding the trade-off between switching off underloaded base stations and the performance degradation experienced by the users.
 An energy efficient resource on-off switching framework for a cellular network comprising a femtocell at the cell edge of a macrocell is investigated in \citep{bib:energy_hete}, where the goal is to minimize the energy consumption of the cellular network while satisfying a desired level of QoE, which is defined as buffer starvation probability of a mobile device.
-In \citep{bib:sleep_video}, a framework is presented that decreases the energy used by mobile equipments during video delivery over Wireless Local Area Networks (WLANs), in which a QoE-based algorithm makes an estimation of the video quality perceived by a user and adapts the sleep periods of the wireless device so as to enhance the power efficiency while preserving video quality. \citet{bib:energy_VoWLAN} proposed a novel approach for energy conservation in mobile terminals regarding VoIP flows over WLANs, namely by tuning the sleep intervals according to the user QoE.
-Schedulers that make use of the discontinuous reception method for LTE systems have been proposed in \citep{bib:drx, bib:jnca_extra2} (with the latter focusing on VoIP applications), which can provide battery saving for the terminals without degrading the QoE of the services, namely the delay perceived by a user.
-In \citep{bib:mobile_offloading}, a scheduling policy is proposed to save energy of mobile devices via optimal transmission scheduling of mobile-to-cloud task offloading, which considers several QoE domains in order to capture the energy-latency trade-off.
-As previously mentioned, \citet{bib:jnca_extra3} proposed a method that reduces energy consumption of mobile terminals regarding cellular and WiFi heterogeneous networks.
+In \citet{bib:extra_2019_f}, an energy-efficient scheduling technique is devised in order to decrease energy consumption of wireless systems, such as heterogeneous networks and dense femtocell networks, as well as to mitigate the cell edge interference, in which a QoE-driven strategy considers resources demand at every pool (instead of solely depending on the signal-to-noise ratio) before shifting a user from one pool to another. \citet{bib:extra_2019_b} proposed a resource and re-association scheduling method based on Benders' decomposition to decrease the energy consumption within Wireless Local Area Networks (WLANs), namely by aggregating users to fewer Access Points (APs) and by turning off many APs without compromising the users' QoE as well as the network coverage.